kubaracek/Smasnug-Notes/Readme.md

 ![Samsung Notes running under Windows](images/notes-screen.png)

 # We All on Samsung
-A lightweight launcher that temporarily disguises your Windows machine as a Samsung Galaxy Book by modifying Windows registry settings during app startup, just for the duration of the system check.
+A lightweight launcher that temporarily disguises your Windows machine as a Samsung Galaxy Book by modifying Windows registry settings during app startup, just for the duration of the system check when Samsung Notes are being launched.

 ## Installation